 Empathy and the Officer

 Roughly the second half of the workshop consisted of prepared questions put to Capt.
 Maybaumwisniewski and me.
 We were asked about times we had experienced victories or failures of empathy in our careers.
 Capt.
 Maybaumwisniewski recalled some stalled discussions with the Japanese over anti-submarine warfare.
 A shared meal of noodles with a subordinate and a Japanese officer revealed that the Japanese felt that they were not being treated as equal partners in these discussions but were being dictated to.
 Greater regard for their feelings and self-respect resulted in far more successful negotiations.
 I cited OIF1 as a clear failure of empathy.
 I participated in OIF1, and I saw little sign that we were making an effort to understand the culture and worldview of the Iraqis.
 We saw them as a mirror of ourselves, and we told ourselves that a few material improvements (Pizza Hut, a Mall) would reconcile the Iraqis to our presence and a change in government.
 Any rigorous thinking was devoted to a fairly narrow understanding of the purely military aspects of the situation, as in a tactical exercise.
 I was complicit in this, once shrugging off a suggestion from another officer that some cultural education for the troops might be useful.
 I added, however, that I went home at the end of my deployment with a far greater sense of empathy for the victims of war and an understanding of the importance of allies.
 In fact, war had paradoxically given me an enlarged sense of my kinship with other members of the human race, however different on the surface.
-Seeing people in flight on the road from Nasiriya, having tea with a family living in a bombed-out ruin, visiting an artist’s studio where was hung his dead daughter’s picture, very possible the recent victim of American firepower, these experiences forced an empathy on me that I had never experienced in the same intensity.
+Seeing people in flight on the road from Nasiriya, having tea with a family living in a bombed-out ruin, visiting an artist’s studio where was hung his dead daughter’s picture, very possibly the recent victim of American firepower, these experiences forced an empathy on me that I had never experienced in the same intensity.
 I felt it almost akin to agape.

 Capt.
 Maybaumwisniewski and I were asked about our participation in the “Partnership for Peace,” a kind of minor leagues for NATO.
 Capt.
 Maybaumwisniewski noted that, although this organization was instituted primarily to instill the concept of military subordination to civil authority, it had the added benefit of encouraging understanding among the member nations.
 My involvement in PfP was limited to a single exercise called Cooperative Determination 2000 conducted in Luzerne, Switzerland.
 I recalled having a meal in the dining facility with a group of foreign officers who observed that it was rare for an American officer to speak with them as I had.
 I was able to clear up a couple of misconceptions.
 (Some Europeans think of America as a land of rootless cosmopolitans.)
 I had the thought later that both Capt.
 Maybaumwisniewski’s contact with the Japanese Navy and my time in Luzerne illustrated the point that American officers and Americans generally fall too comfortably and naturally into the role of leader or senior service, and are sometimes incommunicative regarding their own culture and incurious concerning others.
 For empathy to be developed, these tendencies must be overcome.
 They both also illustrate the importance of shared meals to a growth of understanding.